TheWizardsOfOrd/assign-protocol/README.md

 - Be initially inscribed to *Anchor Wallet*
 - For simplicity, only *Anchor Wallet* can appear as non `op_return` output in reveal transaction that creates the inscription pair

+These inscriptions may:
+- Include optional contextual information in on-chain metadata

 ## States

 | State          | *Anchor Inscription*  | *Delegate Inscription* |